krishnanpandya007/tts_form/README.md

-# 🗣️ TTS Form – Voice-Enabled Form Submission
+# 🗣️ TTS Form – Voice & Language Enabled Forms

-A voice-to-text powered form system designed to make digital form filling accessible to people in rural or less-educated regions — especially where typing in local languages like **Gujarati** is a challenge.
+**TTS Form** is an accessibility-first form application built to empower users in rural or under-educated regions who face barriers like typing or reading in local languages.

-Users can speak into the system, and the backend automatically recognizes and transcribes the speech into **Gujarati**, populating the form accordingly.
+It enables people to **speak their responses** and also **visually understand form fields** through **local language translations**.

 ---

-## 🎯 Purpose
+## 🎯 Project Goals

-This project bridges the digital divide by eliminating the need for typing skills or English literacy.
-It's especially helpful for:

-- Government or NGO surveys in villages
-- Rural digital kiosks
-- Form filling for elder users
-- Language-specific accessibility use cases
+- ✅ **Speech-Based Input:** Users can fill out forms by recording their voice, which is transcribed and auto-filled into input fields.
+- ✅ **Local Language Support:** For users who cannot **read field labels**, buttons allow them to **translate labels (e.g., to Gujarati)**, making it easier to understand what’s being asked.

+This dual-approach ensures inclusivity for both **non-typists** and **non-readers**, promoting truly accessible digital interaction.

 ---